 Participation in learning experiences is essential for the development of competent physicians.
 Attendance is expected at all scheduled activities, including lectures, conference, rounds, clinical assignments, on-call, and preceptorships.
-A clerkship or elective director may grant a student an excused absence from a mandatory class or course session for the following reasons:
+A pre-clerkship course director may grant a student an excused absence from a mandatory class or course session for the following reasons:

-- severe personal illness;

-- mandatory jury duty;

-- death of an immediate family member1;

-- residency interviewing;

-- or by approval of the Associate Dean for Student Affairs.
+- personal illness; - birth of a child: - an appointment with a healthcare provider or to receive healthcare services; - mandatory jury duty; - serious illness or death of a family member; - serious illness or death of a non-family member by the approval of the Associate Dean for Student Affairs; - or by approval of the Associate Dean for Student Affairs.

-Students must notify the respective clerkship or elective director or her/his designee of his/her expected absence on or before the scheduled start time of the clerkship/elective.
-The student may not leave a message or write an email; he/she must speak to the clerkship/elective or his/her designee and be granted the excused absence.
-The clerkship/elective director may require appropriate documentation.
-In the event that the clerkship/elective director or his/her designee is not available, the student must contact the Associate Dean for Student Affairs.
+Students must notify the respective course director or their designee of their expected absence on or before the scheduled start time of the clerkship/elective.
+The student may not leave a message or write an email; they must speak to the pre-clerkship course director or designee and be granted the excused absence.
+The pre-clerkship course director may require appropriate documentation.
+In the event that the clerkship/elective director or designee is not available, the student must contact the Associate Dean for Student Affairs.